-We know, it's another thing to add to that wedding planning checklist.
-But before you begin to fret, just know that we've already done all the hard work for you!
+We know it's another thing to add to that wedding planning checklist.
+But before you fret, just know that we've already done all the hard work for you!
 Whether you want your 'maids to match perfectly or wear a complementary mix of styles, you've come to the right place.
-From romantic hairstyles featuring loose, tousled curls, to elegant updos and relaxed down 'dos, we've scoured the internet (and our Real Weddings inspiration) to find some of the best bridesmaid hairstyles out there.
-Just like you, your girls are going to look gorgeous!
+Ultimately, what you're looking for is something that will complement their wedding day ensembles—whether matching or mismatched, and that goes for dresses and hair—as well as fit with the overall look and feel of your wedding.

 Play Off the Bride's Style

-This bridesmaid opted for a simplified version of the bride's half-up half-down hairstyle, which we love.
-It instantly ties the two looks together, along with their matching florals and the black-and-white yin and yang of their gowns...and their obvious affection for each other, of course!
+This bridesmaid opted for a simplified version of the bride's half-up, half-down hairstyle, which we love.
+It instantly ties the two looks together along with their matching florals and the black-and-white yin and yang of their gowns...and their obvious affection for each other, of course!

 Relaxed Can Still Be Elegant